 It definitely helps to get out there and actually look at what’s going on in the market around you as you hunt for rock-bottom property deals.
 However, you can also cover a lot of ground online, which will help you with each point listed above.

 Online resources can do everything from helping you dig up background information regarding a property to actually giving you the tools to work out a deal on a completely virtual level.
 The website for your local county clerk’s office is going to be your best resource for finding records regarding properties that will soon be going on sale as a result of legal matters like inheritance, foreclosure, and more.
 You can then use a website like Yellowpages.com to access a people-finding tool that makes it possible to locate a property owner’s current address based on the information you obtain from county records.

 The Internet can continue to help you even after you’ve done your research and tracked down the perfect property to create the best deal real estate investors can find.
 This is when it will finally be time to focus on raising capital for real estate deals.
-You can do that by exploring LendingHome’s bridge loans for fixing and flipping.
+You can do that by exploring LendingHome’s bridge loans for house flipping investors.
 You can also enroll in a free real estate class that makes getting a good deal while buying a property without a real estate agent much easier.

 What’s standing between you and your goal of letting properties create income?
 Don’t let another property get scooped up by a savvier investor.
 Get started today!

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All views and opinions expressed in this post are the author’s own and not of LendingHome.
 All third parties listed on this page are for demonstration purposes only and are not affiliated with LendingHome.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.